billpatterson/modding/rwtf-modlist/readme.md

 This is a [Wabbajack](https://www.wabbajack.org/) modlist, and you need to use wabbajack to install it.

-This modlist is focused on [Requiem 5.3 "Around The Fire"](https://www.nexusmods.com/skyrimspecialedition/mods/60888) release, and is intended to be "Requiem with minimal other gameplay changes."
+This modlist is focused on [Requiem 5.3 "Around The Fire"](https://www.nexusmods.com/skyrimspecialedition/mods/60888) release, and is intended to be "Requiem with minimal other gameplay changes + many graphics upgrades."

 [Who is this modlist for?](#who-is-this-modlist-for)